Becoming More than an Insurance Company

 • Introduced NM’s gold highlight color strategically to bring in more of NM”s familiar brand color.

-We showed the value of client's products as well as personalized recommendations to expand their portfolio without compromising client's access to self-service capabilities.
+The Accounts Snapshot shows the value of client's products as well as personalized recommendations to expand their portfolio without compromising client's access to self-service capabilities.

 Reflection